El Señor de los Cielos: Synopsis

-The series follows the life of Aurelio Casillas (Rafael Amaya), a drug lord who is recognized for knowing how to transfer drug substances to Mexico, Colombia, and the United States.
-Aurelio and his wife Ximena (Ximena Herrera) have three children, Rutila (Carmen Aub), Heriberto (Ruy Senderos), and Luz Marina (Gala Montes).
-He also has his faithful brother Chacorta (Raúl Méndez) who helps him in all his illicit businesses.
+The series follows the life of Aurelio Casillas, a Mexican drug lord who is recognized for knowing how to transfer drug substances to Mexico, Colombia, and the United States.
+Aurelio and his wife Ximena have three children, Rutila, Heriberto, and Luz Marina.
+He also has his faithful brother Chacorta who helps him in all his illicit businesses.
 Aurelio ends up being cornered by the authorities after being found as he decides to undergo a face operation in which he supposedly dies, thus causing his empire of power to fall.

-In season two, believed to be dead, Aurelio returns to enact his revenge on police officer Leonor Ballesteros (Carmen Villalobos), who through her fault ends up operating his face in a failed attempt to escape from the authorities.
-Aurelio meets Victoria Navárez (Marlene Favela), a beautiful woman who throws herself to be the governor of Jalisco.
+In season two, believed to be dead, Aurelio returns to enact his revenge on police officer Leonor Ballesteros, who through her fault ends up operating his face in a failed attempt to escape from the authorities.
+Aurelio meets Victoria Navárez, a beautiful woman who throws herself to be the governor of Jalisco.
 Aurelio, after seeing her actions, falls in love and decides to deceive her by posing as another man and usurping the identity of Danilo Ferro.
-A character that is then introduced is José María "Chema" Venegas (Mauricio Ochmann), one of the great enemies of Aurelio who decides to take all its power to Aurelio.
+A character that is then introduced is José María "Chema" Venegas, one of the great enemies of Aurelio who decides to take all its power to Aurelio.
 At the end of the season, Leonor captures Aurelio and lasts several months in prison naval bunker.

-In season three, after several months imprisoned in naval bunker in Mexico, Aurelio receives the mutilated head of his brother Chacorta in a box, implying that his brother has died, who gives him reason to wage a war against all his enemies and to look for the murderer of his brother, to avenge his death.
+In season three, after several months imprisoned in naval bunker in Mexico, Aurelio receives the mutilated head of his brother Chacorta in a box, giving him reason to wage a war against all his enemies and to find the murderer of his brother, to avenge his death.
 After all the problems with the government and the DEA, Aurelio learns that he suffers from kidney failure and decides to remember his past in order to find his lost son.

-In season four, Aurelio after being cornered by his illness and not finding no relative who lives with him can donate a kidney, decides to undertake a search for all the lovers he had in order to find a lost son who can donate a kidney.
-After several attempts of searching, Aurelio finds a young man named Ismael (Iván Arana), who can be his salvation.
+In season four, Aurelio after being cornered by his illness and not finding any relative that can donate a kidney, decides to undertake a search for all the lovers he had in order to find a lost son who can donate a kidney.
+Aurelio finally finds a young man named Ismael, who can be his salvation.
 His enemies, after learning of his illness, decide to do everything possible to get Ismael out of the way.
-When everything seems to take its course and achieve total stability in the world of legal and illegal businesses of Aurelio, Emiliana Contreras (Vanessa Villela) appears a beautiful woman sent by Feyo Aguilera (Leonardo Daniel) to be able to make Aurelio fall, but her mission is to become the lover Of Aurelio to thus be able to finally make the fall of Aurelio's empire.
+When everything seems to take its course and achieve total stability in the world of legal and illegal businesses of Aurelio, Emiliana Contreras appears a beautiful woman sent by Feyo Aguilera to be able to make Aurelio fall, but her mission is to become Aurelio's lover in order to finally bring down his empire.